AnoushkaVyas/DGLR/README.md

-# Learning Structure from Spatio-Temporal Data: SoilMoisture Forecasting through Graph Neural Network
+# Dynamic Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture

 This is a Pytorch implementation of Spatio-temporal graph neural networks to estimate soil moisture